siyangsun/courtyard/content/notes/some-communities-lend-themselves-to-teaching-and-mentorship.md

 ---
 title: "Some communities lend themselves to unstructured teaching and mentorship"
+tags:
+- stubs
 ---

 - generally hobby communities are better about this than "professional" communities
-	- e.g. skateboarding has way fewer [barriers to entry](notes/barriers-to-entry) vs. "being a lawyer"
+	- e.g. skateboarding has way fewer formal [barriers to entry](notes/barriers-to-entry) vs. "being a lawyer"
+		- obviously there are barriers such as physical ability, coordination, access to a skateboard and space to use it, etc.
+		- however once you have those, you don't need to prove to anyone else that you're a skater. you can also pretty much do whatever you want as long as it's within your ability to do so.
 	- maybe because professional skills have these learnings gated behind certain hurdles that may be legitimate barriers. in this case, law school
 	- one could certainly cause more damage to others as an untrained lawyer than as an untrained skateboarder
 	- there are financial incentives for those with the knowledge to withold its free distribution outside of the community